molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 3:10:37:</span> I don't know, man... <span class="transcript-note">[crosstalk]</span> ...knocking at the door.
 There's a very strong possibility that you might see it all come unwind really quickly.
 We'll see.
 Why do you think the United States are so freaking happy that they got out of China?
 That doesn't mean that China doesn't have a lot of things that work well, I think if they're a...

-<span class="transcript-speaker">HF:</span> Well they allowed China for a while, but then the God people tried to take over everything, so China stamped down on the God people.
+<span class="transcript-speaker">High Fidelity:</span> Well they allowed China for a while, but then the God people tried to take over everything, so China stamped down on the God people.

 <span class="transcript-speaker">Monster, 3:11:22:</span> <span class="transcript-note">[reading the chat.
 Full question in chat was from "MLN": "Rob have you ever had a discussion with a wumao?"]</span> MLN said, "have you ever had a discussion with a [wumao](https://en.wikipedia.org/wiki/50_Cent_Party)?"
 I have no idea what a wumao is.
 W-u-m-a-o, anybody know?
 Maybe MLN will say something.
 I don't know, I'll look it up.